gzuidhof/plotta-legacy/README.md

 ###Preliminary REST API
-All requests below POST requests.
+All requests below are POST requests.

 ####Create new job
 ```